- Who is eligible to receive a vaccination at the regional immunization centre located at the Belleville campus?

-- What is the active number now?
+- What zone is the Belleville campus in?

 - I’m a student living in a region with maximum ‘Lockdown’ measures or stringent COVID-19 ‘Control’ measures.
 What should I do?

 - I have to travel to a ‘Lockdown’ or ‘Control’ zone for work.
 Can I still come to campus?